Indigenous Australians, their cultures and experiences, have an important part to play in the legal profession.

 General information about becoming a barrister and the Bar Readers’ Course is available here.
 To enquire about coming to the Bar, contact Nina Massara, Co-ordinator, Bar Readers' Course or Tom Keely SC, Chair of the IJC.

 The Victorian Bar conducts a clerkship program for Indigenous law students on an annual basis each February/March (depending on student availability).
-The three students selected for this program obtain a total of three weeks’ paid work experience at the Bar, the Supreme Court of Victoria and the Federal Court of Australia.
+The six students selected for this program obtain a total of three weeks’ paid work experience at the Bar, the Supreme Court of Victoria and the Federal Court of Australia.

 To apply, complete the Indigenous Law Students’ Clerkship Application Form.